Ag Training Frequently Asked Questions

 No, it is short answers, which must be written in your own hand writing.

-In this case, you must advise the Assessor of Hazards, do visual inspection, conduct a pre-start, conduct a function check, move loads in and out of a confined space or drive through a chicane, place loads into pallet racking and when completed conduct a post operation check on the forklift.
+In this case, you must advise the Assessor of Hazards, do a visual inspection, conduct a pre-start, conduct a function check, move loads in and out of a confined space or drive through a chicane, place loads into pallet racking and when completed conduct a post operation check on the forklift.

 Workplace health and safety regulations.